ARWL2016/ps-webpack-eames/notes/general-notes.md

 ####Webpack Usage
 - use NPM not Bower for client-side dependencies
 - use a module system, such as AMD, CommonJS (require), ES6 modules to bundle .js files
+- webpack and npm scripts tend to be used together